Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 Welcome to a new era of mobile assistance

-If you haven’t tried out the Google Assistant on your phone, now’s a great time to pull out the device in your pocket and find out how voice and touch work together to make life a little easier.
+If you haven’t used Google Assistant much on your phone, now’s a great time to pull out the device in your pocket and find out how voice and touch work together to make life a little easier.
+Some of the above features may roll out gradually in true Google fashion, so hold tight if you don’t see them just yet.

-What do you think about dedicated Google Assistant button?
-Do you want your next smartphone to have one?
+What do you think about Google Assistant?
+Do you want your next smartphone to have a button for it?
 Let us know your thoughts in the comments below.